benrodion/Watts-next/README.md

 *   **Weather Data:** Obtained from [**The Royal Netherlands Meteorological Institute (KNMI)**](https://www.daggegevens.knmi.nl/klimatologie/uurgegevens).
 Key [variables](https://english.knmidata.nl/open-data/actuele10mindataknmistations) included **wind direction, hourly average wind speed, wind speed averaged over 10 minutes, air pressure, and relative humidity**.
 Data was collected for multiple stations and categorised for offshore and onshore analysis.
 *   **Price Data:** Downloaded from the website [**Jeroen.nl**](Jeroen.nl), providing dynamic electricity prices for consumers.
 Included only as an experimental feature.

+Hourly data were aggregated as average values per day, week and month to run the models with different granularities.

 ## Models

 *   **Baseline Models:**